The American West—beautiful and legendary—for two weeks of exploration, friendship and fun.

 There’s an irresistible draw to the West: it’s open, and big and beautiful.
 It looms large in our collective imagination.
 But how do you experience it?
 For over 30 years, we’ve answered that question with a small number of carefully crafted trips.

 Rocky Mountain Explorer offers two spectacular weeks out West.
-The trip is perfectly paced: start with day hikes, move to a three-day backcountry hike, then raft for two days—altogether they add up to a fun series of thoughtfully chosen activities.
+The trip is perfectly paced: start with day hikes, move to a backcountry hike, then go rafting.
 And then, at the end of the trip, when skills and fitness are at their best, head to a peak for a final challenge.
 We will scramble towards the top and look out at the West and all of its beauty and grandeur.

 As with every Overland trip, you’ll be in the capable, caring hands of two wonderful Overland leaders.
 We call them leaders, but they’re more than that, much more: they’re leaders, yes, but they’re also mentors, role models, friends.